Rockneeraj/mininet/README.md

 successful exit.
 * It is already obseved that sometimes interfaces of vxlan plane are not removed from base machine.
 So we have to remove them manually.

+### Limitations

+* OVSForest supports only linear topology.
+* Switches can talk upto host machine only.
+* Work in Prototyping stage for a linear topology with 1 control domain

+### Examples